dvochoa/1up/README.md

 After initial download you'll want to run `npm install` to install all client dependencies locally.
 These will be available in the `node_modules` directory.

-- Run `npm run dev` to deploy the frontend locally on `localhost:3000`.
 - Run `npm run test` to run the entire frontend test suite.
 - Run `npm run lint` to run the frontend linter.
   - The linter uses [prettier](https://prettier.io/) for code formatting